-Digital imaging of RNA-ISH-stained TMA sections, followed by cellular segmentation and RNA-ISH signal quantification using the HALO AI platform (Fig. S5A), was used to quantify expression of HERV-K, HERV-H, and LINE1 in the HCC tumor tissue (Fig. 5A, Fig. S5B).
-As for the spatial transcriptomic data, patient samples were divided into terciles based on the expression of each repeat RNA element.
-Patients with expression in the upper tercile were designated as “high” and samples in the middle and lower terciles were designated as “low” (Fig. 5B, Fig. S6C).
-As for the spatial transcriptomic repeat RNA dataset, the major repeat RNA species quantities were also well correlated with one another by RNA-ISH (Fig. 5C).
-We also noted that LINE1 RNA-ISH expression was correlated with LINE1-ORF1 quantitive IHC expression.
+Digital imaging of RNA-ISH-stained TMA sections, followed by cellular segmentation and RNA-ISH signal quantification using the HALO AI platform (Fig. S5B), was used to quantify expression of HSATII, HERV-K, HERV-H, and LINE1 in the HCC tumor tissue (Fig. 5A, Fig. S5C).
+Using this RNA-ISH expression data, patient samples were divided into terciles based on the expression of each repeat RNA element.
+Patients with LINE1 expression in the upper tercile were designated as “high” and samples in the middle and lower terciles were designated as “low” (Fig. 5B, Fig. S6D).
+In this repeat RNA-ISH dataset, the major repeat RNA species quantities were also well correlated with one another by RNA-ISH (Fig. 5C).
 The relationship between expression of LINE1 and overall survival (OS) was assessed using Kaplan Meier analysis and log-rank test to determine significance (Fig. 5D).
 High LINE1 expression was associated with worsened overall survival (median OS 2.04 vs. undefined years, p = 0.01).

 DISCUSSION